xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil)   Added new panel to help in defining Morph positions.
     -- enh(gil)   Automatically initiate Render All after adding or modifying data layers when dialog is closed to remove confusion.
     -- enh(gil)   Add ability to Delete Views.
     -- enh(gil)   Allow timings to be added/removed from views.
 This info remains local to each sequence not stored as part of the view